Anglophone Crisis: 2024

 On 1 January, writing from the Kondengui Central Prison, Sisiku Julius Ayuk Tabe (the first president of Ambazonia) called for an end of the Ambazonian leadership crisis and unity among separatist factions.
 On 6 January, footage surfaced in which armed men claiming to be part of the Ambazonia Defence Forces (ADF) were torturing a civilian in Muyuka.
 On 9 January, Cameroonian forces raided a separatist hideout in Ewai.
 Cameroon claimed that at least five separatists were killed, while the separatists claimed to have suffered three dead.
 Hundreds of people fled Ewai during the raid.
 On 11 January, a gendarme officer shot a civilian dead in Mamfe.
 On 13 January, separatist fighters shot and tortured a civilian in Menchum, after accusing him of passing information to the Cameroonian military.
 On 21 January, it was confirmed that Cameroonian forces had captured top ADF commander "General Efang".
 On 24 January, suspected separatists burned a road construction equipment in Ndu.
 On 29 January, several people were feared dead and three vehicles were burned in a separatist attack in Buea.

 On 6 February, an official was abducted by unidentified kidnappers in Bamenda.
 He was rescued four hours later by the Cameroonian military.
 The kidnapping was attributed to the Red Dragon militia.
 On 7 February, four civilians were killed by Cameroonian forces in Kumbo.
 On 11 February, one person was killed and dozens more were injured, including children, in an explosion during Youth Day celebrations in Nkambe.
 On 16–17 February, eight separatists were killed during military operations in the locality of Ayukaba.
 Two persons were killed during clashes in Banga Bakundu.
 On 21 February, one person was killed during clashes in Banga Bakundu.
 On 26 February, Cameroonian security forces detected and deactivated an improvised explosive device (IED) in Galim, West Region.
 According to local sources, separatists meant to target the Divisional Officer of Galim.

-On 9–11 March, a separatist commander known as Barack was killed by the Rapid Intervention Battalion during clashes near Batibo.
+On 9–11 March, a separatist commander known as Barack was killed by the Rapid Intervention Brigade during clashes near Batibo.
 On 12 March, two civilians were killed in a suspected separatist attack on a Brasseries du Cameroun truck in Bamenda.
 On 22–23 March, a local elected official was shot dead in Babessi, in an attack claimed by separatists.
 On 25 March, the Cameroonian military said it had killed at least seven separatist fighters in Tubah.
 On 27 March, Cameroonian forces carried out a series of raids against separatist hideouts in Big Babanki, Bamenda and Bambui.
 13 separatist fighters were reported killed in Bambui, and "several" were killed in Big Babanki.
 Two separatist fighters were also killed in Jakiri.
 On 31 March, a separatist group called the Ribbons of Ambazonia announced that they had banned farming on Mondays in the Meme and Ndian divisions.